ollyy/ollyy.github.io/entries/_posts/2019-08-31-marketing.md

 sticky: true
 ---

-Metro Sound is a electronic music label run by my uni.
+Metro Sound is an electronic music label run by my uni.
 I keep the Instagram and Facebook pages fresh with upcoming events and marketing campaigns.
 I also tend to show up at the events to film.